sanjayram97/LungInfection-Transfer-Learning-Ensemble-Model/README.md

-# Lung Infection Prediction TransferLearning Ensemble Model Statistics
+# Lung Infection Prediction using Transfer Learning
+# Ensemble Model Statistics
 Lung Infection prediction using different transfer learning techniques like InceptionV3, Resnet, ResnetV2, Vgg16, Vgg19.
 Bagging model based on the predictions from all these models.
 Created a wrapper API using flask.

 git clone https://github.com/sanjayram97/LungInfection_TransferLearning_EnsembleModel.git